Julie J. Vargas

-Julie J. Vargas (born 1968/1969) is an American attorney and jurist serving as a justice of the New Mexico Supreme Court since 2021.
+Julie J. Vargas (born 1968 or 1969) is an American attorney and jurist serving as a justice of the New Mexico Supreme Court since 2021.
 She is a former judge of the New Mexico Court of Appeals.

 Early life and education

 Vargas was born and raised in Old Town Albuquerque.
 She earned a Bachelor of Arts degree in history and English literature from Brown University and her Juris Doctor from the University of New Mexico School of Law.

 Career

 Vargas worked in private practice, serving more than 20 years at the Albuquerque law firm Hunt & Davis.
 Since 2018 she has been an adjunct professor at the University of New Mexico School of Law.

 Judicial career

 New Mexico Court of Appeals

 Vargas was one of three candidates sent to Governor Susana Martinez to fill the vacancy left by Cynthia Frye who retired in December 2015.
 Vargas was elected to the New Mexico Court of Appeals in 2016.